reymon359/book-sentences/the-pragmatic-programmer/README.md

 TDD: You Need To Know Where You're Going... ...When you can’t comprehend the whole problem, take small steps, one test at a time.
 However, this approach can mislead you, encouraging you to focus on and endlessly polish the easy problems while ignoring the real reason you’re coding.

+Bottom-Up vs. Top-Down... ...Neither school actually works, because both ignore one of the most important aspects of software development: we don’t know what we’re doing when we start.
+The top-down folks assume they can express the whole requirement up front: they can’t.
+The bottom- up folks assume they can build a list of abstractions which will take them eventually to a single top-level solution, but how can they decide on the functionality of layers when they don’t know where they are heading?

+The only way to build software is incrementally.
+Build small pieces of end-to-end functionality, learning about the problem as you go.

+Tests can definitely help drive development.
+But, as with every drive, unless you have a destination in mind, you can end up going in circles.

+We need to build testability into the software from the very beginning, and test each piece thoroughly before trying to wire them together.

+A software unit test is code that exercises a module.

+We want to write test cases that ensure that a given unit honors its contract... ...We want to test that the module delivers the functionality it promises, over a wide range of test cases and boundary conditions.

+Above all, we want to avoid creating a "time bomb"—something that sits around unnoticed and blows up at an awkward moment later in the project.

+To test a piece of software once it has been deployed... ...Log files containing trace messages are one such mechanism.
+Log messages should be in a regular, consistent format.

+All software you write _will_ be tested—if not by you and your team, then by the eventual users.

+You really only have a few choices:
+- Test First
+- Test During
+- Test Never
+Test First, including Test-Driven Design, is probably your best choice in most circumstances, as it ensures that testing happens.
+But sometimes that’s not as convenient or useful, so Test During coding can be a good fallback, where you write some code, fiddle with it, write the tests for it, then move on to the next bit.
+The worst choice is often called "Test Later," but who are you kidding?
+"Test Later" really means "Test Never."

+Treat test code with the same care as any production code.
+Keep it decoupled, clean, and robust.
+Don’t rely on unreliable things.

+Make no mistake, testing is part of programming.
+It’s not something left to other departments or staff.
+Testing, design, coding—it’s all programming.

+### Topic 42 Property-Based Testing

+> Доверяй, но проверяй (Trust, but verify)
+> — Russian proverb

+If you write the original code and you write the tests, is it possible that an incorrect assumption could be expressed in both?
+The code passes the tests, because it does what it is supposed to based on your understanding.

+Code _invariants_, things that remain true about some piece of state when it’s passed through a function.

+Use Property-Based Tests to Validate Your Assumptions.